jonocodes/whyfi/slides.md

 -- [Mr. Money Moustache](https://vimeo.com/183016901)

-Note: Retirement does not necessarrily mean "quitting".
+Note: Retirement does not necessarily mean "quitting".
 Its just about having the freedom to do what you want.

 ---